 Cost-sharing — Payments to producers to cover a specified portion of the cost of installing, implementing, or maintaining a conservation practice.

 Crop Insurance — Federally subsidized insurance policies that protect farmers from crop losses due to natural hazards.
 A subsidized multiperil federal insurance program, administered by the USDA’s Risk Management Agency, is available to most farmers.
 Federal crop insurance is sold and serviced through private insurance companies.
 The Federal Government subsidizes a portion of the premium, as well as some administrative and operating expenses of the private companies.
 The Federal Crop Insurance Corporation reinsures the companies by absorbing the losses of the program when indemnities exceed total premiums.
 Various types of yield and revenue insurance products are available for major crops.
 Hail and fire insurance are offered through private companies without federal subsidy.

 Cropland — Land used primarily for production of row crops, close-growing crops, and fruit and nut crops.
 It includes cultivated and non-cultivated acreage, but not land enrolled in the Conservation Reserve Program.

 Direct Loan – Direct farm loans are made by USDA’s Farm Service Agency (FSA) to family-size farmers and ranchers who cannot obtain commercial credit from conventional lenders.
 FSA also services these loans and provides supervision and credit counseling so borrowers have a better chance for success.
-Farm Ownership (FO), Operating (OL), Emergency, and Youth loans are the main types of loans available under the Direct farm loan programs.
-Direct loan funds are also set aside each year for loans to minority applicants and beginning farmers.
+Farm Ownership (FO), Operating (OL), Microloan, Emergency, and Youth loans are the main types of loans available under the direct farm loan programs.
+A substantial portion of direct loan funds is set aside each year for loans to minority and woman applicants and to beginning farmers.
 Direct loan applications are made at the local FSA office.

-Farmer-to-Consumer Direct Marketing Act — The legislative authority under which the Farmers Market Promotion Program and other programs administered by USDA’s Agricultural Marketing Service operate.
+Farmer-to-Consumer Direct Marketing Act — The legislative authority under which the Farmers Market and Locl Foods Promotion Program and other related programs administered by USDA’s Agricultural Marketing Service operate.
 Can include farmers’ markets, farm stands, roadside stands, community-supported agriculture, pick-your-own farms, Internet marketing, and other niche direct markets.

 Discretionary Funding — Funding dependent upon the annual Congressional appropriations process.
 This funding is provided at the discretion or the Appropriations Committees in the House and Senate (see Appropriations for more information).